-Commissioning Sending of Document
+Commissioning the Sending of a Document

 After filing an action, the parties may petition the court to commission a person who holds a document to send the document.
 The holder of the document is not, however, obliged to do so.
-Under the Act Partially Amending the Code of Civil Procedure, electronic records may be submitted as evidence and the parties may petition the court to commission the sending of electronic records.
+Under the Act Partially Amending the Code of Civil Procedure, electronic records may be submitted as evidence, and the parties may petition the court to commission the sending of electronic records.